SaveH2o/civo-iot/README.md

 # Civo IOT

-IOT Prometheus sink on top of Civo k3s, adapted to include Cassandra.
+IOT Prometheus sink on top of Civo k3s, adapted to include the Cassandra database.

 ## Pre-requisites